vineeth42/llm-deploy-captcha-solver-test-01/README.md

-# My Captcha Solver
+# Minimalistic Calculator

 ## Summary
-My Captcha Solver is a simple web application that displays a captcha image from a given URL and allows users to enter the captcha text through an input box.
-This project demonstrates basic HTML, CSS, and JavaScript skills for handling URL parameters and interacting with the DOM.
+This is a minimalistic calculator web application built using HTML, CSS, and JavaScript.
+The design is simple and utilizes a black and white color scheme to keep it clean and functional.

 ## Setup
-No special setup is required for this project.
-Simply open the `index.html` file in a web browser.
-You can also pass a URL to the image as a query parameter using `?url=image_url`.
+To get started, simply download the files and open `index.html` in a web browser.
+No additional setup or dependencies are required.

 ## Usage
-- To display a captcha from a specific URL, open `index.html` and add `?url=your_image_url` to the URL bar.
-For example: `index.html?url=https://example.com/captcha.png`.
-- If no URL is provided, a placeholder image will be displayed by default.
+- The calculator supports basic arithmetic operations: addition, subtraction, multiplication, and division.
+- It includes a display screen to show input and results.
+- You can reset the calculator using the "AC" button.
+- To display an image, append the URL of the image as a query parameter to the page URL, e.g., `index.html?url=http://example.com/image.jpg`.

 ## License
 This project is licensed under the MIT License.

-Please see the LICENSE file for more details.
+---
+Feel free to explore and contribute to the project!